meredjj/sequence-alignment/README.md

 # sequence-alignment

-An academic project - dynamic programming algorithm to align DNA sequences
+An academic project - dynamic programming algorithm to align DNA sequences using the Needleman-Wunsch algorithm